Editorial cover art for California Gold Nutrition LactoBif 5

 We include products like this in our product library because many readers are not choosing between a good probiotic and a bad probiotic.
 They are choosing between a cheap, simple option and a more expensive one with stronger dosing or clearer strain-specific positioning.

 This page is meant to help with that comparison.
-It sits alongside our broader guide to probiotics and our framework on how to compare probiotic products.
+It sits alongside our broader guide to probiotics, our framework on how to compare probiotic products, and the Probiotic Shelf-Life and Storage Guide.

 The public product listing describes 8 active probiotic strains total: 5 Lactobacilli and 3 Bifidobacteria, delivering 5 billion CFU per veggie capsule.
 Suggested use is 1 capsule daily, with or without food.

 That makes this a moderate multi-strain formula at a relatively low daily CFU level.
-If you need a refresher on label terminology, see our guide to what CFU means on a probiotic label and our short CFU glossary.
+If you need a refresher on label terminology, see our guide to what CFU means on a probiotic label, our short CFU glossary, and the Probiotic Shelf-Life and Storage Guide.

 Other ingredients listed are microcrystalline cellulose, modified cellulose for the capsule, magnesium stearate, and silicon dioxide.